wso2/docs-mi/en/docs/reference/mediators/cache-mediator.md

 # Cache Mediator

-When a message enters a message flow, the Cache mediator checks whether the incoming message is similar to a previous message that was received within a specified period of time.
+When a message enters a message flow, the Cache mediator checks whether the incoming message is similar to a previous message that was received within a specified duration.
 This is done by evaluating the hash value of the incoming message.

 <table>
 <thead>